 On the basis of nearly 70 years of practical experience and an already extremely sophisticated understanding of research of corrosion mechanisms, the material compatibility of the individual materials can be dependably described in the overwhelming majority of cases.
 In many instances, even extremely well quantified forecasts are now possible.
 Present-day knowledge shows that there is a polymer pipe-based solution for the conveyance of almost any chemical medium up to temperatures of 100 °C (and frequetly even beyond).

-Great importance attaches to close cooper- should always be regarded merely as an ation between end-users and producers initial aid to orientation. when it comes to the selection and specification of materials and systems; the frequently cited Chemical resistance tables
+Great importance attaches to close cooperation between end-users and producers when it comes to the selection and specification of materials and systems; the frequently cited Chemical resistance tables should always be regarded merely as an initial aid to orientation.